JasperW01/gke-ba-lab/README-QWIKLABS.md

 From a security standpoint, not enforcing where images originate from presents several risks:

-* A malicious actor that has compromised a container may be able to obtain sufficient cluster privileges to launch other containers from an unknown source without enforcement.
+* A malicious actor that has compromised a container may be able to obtain sufficient cluster privileges to launch others containers from an unknown source without enforcement.
 * An authorized user with the permissions to create pods may be able to accidentally or maliciously run an undesired container directly inside a cluster.
 * An authorized user may accidentally or maliciously overwrite a docker image tag with a functional container that has undesired code silently added to it, and Kubernetes will pull and deploy that container as a part of a deployment automatically.